 Therapy for Anxiety, Relationships, and Emotional Neglect

-For adults who grew up emotionally unseen and now feel anxious, overwhelmed in relationships, or unsure how to build a life that feels meaningful.
+For people who grew up emotionally unseen and now feel anxious, overwhelmed in relationships, or unsure how to build a life that feels meaningful.
+I help thoughtful, insight-oriented adults in California who feel

 You may not think your childhood was “that bad.”